Dogon people: Dogon mask societies

 Masks used during the yincomoli ceremony include the Yana Gulay, Satimbe, Sirige, and Kanaga.
 The Yana Gulay mask's purpose is to impersonate a Fulani woman, and is made from cotton cloth and cowl shells.
-The Satimbe mask represents the women ancestors, who are said to have discovered the purpose of the masks by guiding the spirits of the deceased into the afterlife (Davis, 74).
-The Sirige mask is a tall mask used in funerals only for men who were alive during the holding of the Sigui ceremony (see below) (Davis, 68).
+The Satimbe mask represents the women ancestors, who are said to have discovered the purpose of the masks by guiding the spirits of the deceased into the afterlife.
+The Sirige mask is a tall mask used in funerals only for men who were alive during the holding of the Sigui ceremony (see below).
 The Kanaga masqueraders, at one point, dance and sit next to the bundkamba, which represents the deceased.

 The yingim and the danyim rituals each last a few days.
 These events are held annually to honor the elders who have died since the last Dama.
 The yingim consists of both the sacrifice of cows, or other valuable animals, and mock combat.
-Large mock battles are performed in order to help chase the spirit, known as the nyama, from the deceased's body and village, and towards the path to the afterlife (Davis, 68).
+Large mock battles are performed in order to help chase the spirit, known as the nyama, from the deceased's body and village, and towards the path to the afterlife.

 The danyim is held a couple of months later.
 During the danyim, masqueraders perform dances every morning and evening for any period up to six days, depending on that village's practice.
-The masqueraders dance on the rooftops of the deceased's compound, throughout the village, and in the area of fields around the village (Davis, 68).
-Until the masqueraders have completed their dances, and every ritual has been performed, any misfortune can be blamed on the remaining spirits of the dead (Davis, 68).
+The masqueraders dance on the rooftops of the deceased's compound, throughout the village, and in the area of fields around the village.
+Until the masqueraders have completed their dances, and every ritual has been performed, any misfortune can be blamed on the remaining spirits of the dead.